 Skip to content

 It started with a standard Stream Deck device.
 I found it nice to be able to see result of interaction with the deck right away on the deck.
+Luckily, I found a python langage package to programmatically interact with the device.

 I only fly Airbus, so I wanted to see annunciators switches on my deck.
 On panel at a time.